 Anyway, I was talking about that local Pastor’s Luncheon.
 It’s made up of predominantly Bible-believing conservative men from smaller churches in the area.
 Pastors of the big churches are either too busy or see these guys as small potatoes, so they seldom show up…

 …or maybe they’ve shown up in the past and learned their lesson like I am today.

 We start talking around the table about challenges in ministry.
 One church starter asks about holding services in a public school, so I speak up.
 My church met in a public school until just recently.

 I relayed a story about when I preached on Islam in a sermon once.
 I gave an accurate and balanced assessment of how it conflicts with the Bible, yet encouraged our people to be loving toward Muslims.
 Well, it got back to the school, got twisted, and suddenly people were accusing me of “hate speech”.

 In the middle of my story, the entrees came.
 Then about 30 minutes later, an older man who seemed to be scowling the entire meal spoke up with a slow self-righteous southern drawl.

 “I’m sorry folks, but I won’t be able to sleep tonight if I don’t speak up.”

 All eyes are on him as he then turns to face me and looks me in the eyes.

-That kind of ignorance and hatred really tick me off.
-I get so tired of my conservative friends looking for a fight where there is none.
-They use their faith as a weapon with which to beat the world into submission.
-I listen to them and wonder how in the world we could possibly share the same Jesus.
+That kind of ignorance and hatred is what ticks me off about some of my Christian friends.
+I get so tired of them looking for a fight where there is none.
+They use their faith as a weapon to beat the world into submission.